Pregnancy and MS Choices booklet

 Pregnancy and MS

-The consensus helps to support couples who are planning a pregnancy, information around medication management during pregnancy, birth-related guidance and advice for the postpartum period.
+The consensus helps to support couples who are planning a pregnancy, inform around medication management during pregnancy, offer birth-related guidance and provide advice for the postpartum period.

 Questions that can arise following a diagnosis and when considering family planning may include